Three Streamlined Phases from Inquiry to Project Kickoff

 Phase 1: Inquiry to Term Sheet: 14-21 Days

-- HCL and the company conduct a Clean Room Data Exchange to determine the current state of the company’s infrastructure, applications, etc.
+- HCLTech and the company conduct a Clean Room Data Exchange to determine the current state of the company’s infrastructure, applications, etc.

-- Partner SOAP (Strategy on a Page): HCL and the company identify factual objectives and metrics and create a succinct strategy statement.
+- Partner SOAP (Strategy on a Page): HCLTech and the company identify factual objectives and metrics and create a succinct strategy statement.
 For more info on creating a one-page strategy, click here.